learnwithparam/website/content/blog/gradient-text-in-css/index.md

 ---
 title: Gradient text style using CSS
-date: '2019-04-03T09:24:16.132Z'
+date: '2019-04-03'
+modifiedDate: '2019-04-06'
 published: true
 tags: ['CSS Nuggets']
 ---

-Gradient backgrounds started the trend, nowadays companies have more gradient colors for many elements after gradient become widely supported on modern browsers.
+Gradient backgrounds started the trend, nowadays websites have more gradient colors for many elements after gradient become widely supported on modern browsers.

-One such aspect is styling text with gradient color.
+One such aspect is, styling text with gradient color.
 Let see it in action

 ```scss
 .gradient-text {